appsody/website/content/docs/stacks/stacks-overview.md

     2. Any prerequisites or setup required before using the stack
     3. How to access any endpoints provided by the stack
     4. How users with existing projects can migrate to using the stack
-    5. How users can bring in their own dependencies to an Appsody project
+    5. How users can include additional dependencies needed by their application

 ### Official Appsody Repositories